periodental/periodental.io/periodontist/cost-effectiveness-of-dental-implants-compared-to-bridges-and-dentures/index.md

 <h5>Long-term cost efficiency</h5>
 <p>In terms of cost-effectiveness, scientific studies came to significant conclusions:
-For single-tooth replacement, a single implant is to be regarded as a cost-effective treatment option in comparison to a traditional 3-unit fixed dental prosthesis. &lt;ref&gt;Priest, GF, Priest JE.
+For single-tooth replacement, a single implant is to be regarded as a cost-effective treatment option in comparison to a traditional 3-unit fixed dental prosthesis. <i>Priest, GF, Priest JE.
 The Economics Of Implants For Single Missing Teeth.
-Dental Economics 2004;94(5):130-138.&lt;/ref&gt;
+Dental Economics 2004;94(5):130-138.</i>
 In some situations with either non- or minimally restored teeth with sufficient bone, an implant reconstruction is recommended from an economical point of view.&lt;ref name="Vogel"&gt;Vogel R1, Smith-Palmer J, Valentine W. Evaluating the health economic implications and costeffectiveness of dental implants: a literature review.&lt;/ref&gt;